Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 	- For example, if there is any Warrior in the enemy team, you may not use Warrior in this battle.
 - **Additional Clause**
 	- A team cannot have more than 1 unit with special (unique) classes.
 (Class Clause in Common Rules)
-	- Pumpkinhead and Hydra are banned temporarily.
+	- Bard, Pumpkinhead and Hydra are banned temporarily.
+They are harder to obtain.

 A couterpart rule is to replace the **Reverse Mirror Match Clause** with **Mirror Match Clause**: You may *only* use classes that are in the enemy team.